-Total Estimated Cost is KES 1,590,000,000 Source: (SGS, 2019)
+Total Estimated Cost is KES 1,590,000,000

-10. CHAPTER TEN: CONCLUSION
+10 CHAPTER: CONCLUSION

 The Nuclear Power Programme is a worthy investment towards ensuring that Vision 2030, the Least Cost Power Development Plan reduction of carbon footprint as well is achieved for a sustainable development.
 The Plan is part of the interventions by the national government through the Ministry of Energy to ensure the 4000 MWe by 2030.
 The Plan is likely to contribute significantly to spurring up an economic and industrial development in Kenya, in line with the Big 4 Agenda, as well as in the East African Region through power interconnectors under construction and those planned for.
-Further the research reactor project that is under the programme will also be significant in the realization of the development agenda through its utilization in health, agriculture, industry, and research.